 Each time a received message is processed by the repeater station, the repeat indicator value should be incremented by one (1) before retransmitting the message.
 If the processed repeat indicator equals 3, the relevant message should not be retransmitted.

-4.6.2 Duplex repeater mode

-Duplex repeater mode is not allowed.

-4.6.3 Repeater operation
+4.6.2 Repeater operation

 This is not a real-time application – additional use of slots is required (store-and-forward).